Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 Will I need to submit a Bingo application each time our organization would like to hold a Bingo event?

 Answer: Bingo events may be held once a week.
-You may apply for three months of Bingo events per application.
+You may submit up to three months of Bingo events at a time.
 After your first Bingo application is approved, it is not necessary to re-submit your IRS letter or formation papers unless the Board office requests them or the information changes.
 See Bingo Event.

 How many Charitable Gaming events may I apply for on one application?